We create the building standards regulations and technical guidance, to ensure buildings are safe, efficient and sustainable.

 - improving the building stock

 We have created the Customer Journey which explains the building standards system to anyone making home improvements or starting building work.
-It sets out the role of the building warrant and the completion certificate.
+There is guidance on what makes a good quality application.
+Further information on the building standards system can be found on the the mygov.scot portal.

 The Building (Scotland) Act 2003 came into force in 2005.
 The Act focuses on the health and safety of buildings, the conservation of fuel and power within buildings and sustainable development.